Read the blog, How Do You Thank Someone For Time.

 Many new treatments for metastatic breast cancer are under study.
 Most of these are drug therapies.

 Findings from clinical trials determine whether or not new treatments will become a part of the standard of care for metastatic breast cancer.
-Some treatments may even go on to be used to treat early stage breast cancer.
+Some treatments may even go on to be used to treat early stage breast cancer or other types of cancer.

-Some clinical trials compare a new treatment to the standard of care.
+Some clinical trials compare a new treatment to standard treatment.
 So, not everyone in the trial gets the new treatment.
 However, even those who don’t get the new treatment still get the standard treatment, just as they would if they didn’t join the trial.

 Learn more about clinical trials, including how to enroll and the informed consent process.